-Members Maureen E. Howe (chair)Andy J. MahAna DutraLeslie A. O'DonoghueGordon J. Kerr Maureen E. Howe and Gordon J. Kerr are financial experts, and all of the members are financially literate under U.S. and Canadian securities laws.
+Members Maureen E. Howe (chair) Gordon J. Kerr1 Alister Cowan Andy J. Mah Ana Dutra Leslie A. O'Donoghue Alister Cowan, Maureen E. Howe and Gordon J. Kerr are financial experts, and all of the members are financially literate under U.S. and Canadian securities laws.
 For further details regarding the audit committee members' education and experience, see their respective profiles in the About the Nominated Directors section of this circular, beginning on page 19.
-Independence 100% Each of the five directors met the independence criteria as of March 17, 2023, within the meaning of National Instrument 52-110 - Audit Committees , Rule 10A-3 under the U.S. Securities Act of 1934 , as amended, and the corporate governance standards of the TSX and the NYSE.
-2023 membership changes Henry W. Sykes left the committee on January 1, 2023 when he was appointed board chair Andy J. Mah joined the committee on February 24, 2023 Qualifications Committee members must: be an accountant or have financial experience or accreditation, or both be able to read and understand a set of financial statements that are comparable in scope and complexity to our financial statements Key responsibilities Financial statements, reporting process and internal controls over financial reporting reviewing annual and quarterly consolidated financial statements, MD&A, the earnings press releases and other financial disclosure, and recommending them to the board for approval reviewing significant financial reporting issues, changes in accounting policies, key estimates and judgments, significant deficiencies identified and compensating or mitigating controls, unresolved issues between management and the external auditor, material correspondence with regulators or government agencies, and whistleblower complaints reviewing our internal controls over financial reporting under the Sarbanes-Oxley Act compliance External auditor overseeing the relationship, reports, qualifications, independence and performance of the external auditors and audit services by other registered public accounting firms Pembina has engaged Internal audit overseeing the internal audit function, including the review of the internal audit function, approval of the internal audit plan, review of internal audit performance, ensure there are no unjustified restrictions and review/concur in the appointment/dismissal of the Head of Internal Audit, and meet separately with the Head of Internal Audit to discuss certain matters Financial risk management discussing governance guidelines and policies for risk assessment and management of areas outlined in the audit committee charter developing or overseeing the development of these guidelines and policies
+Independence 100% Each of the six directors are independent within the meaning of National Instrument 52-110 - Audit Committees , Rule 10A-3 under the U.S. Securities Act of 1934 , as amended, and the corporate governance standards of the TSX and the NYSE.
+2024 membership changes Alister Cowan joined the committee on December 3, 2024.
+Qualifications Committee members must: be an accountant or have financial experience or accreditation, or both be able to read and understand a set of financial statements that are comparable in scope and complexity to our financial statements Key responsibilities Financial statements, reporting process and internal controls over financial reporting reviewing annual and quarterly consolidated financial statements, MD&A, the earnings press releases and other financial disclosure, and recommending them to the board for approval reviewing significant financial reporting issues, changes in accounting policies, key estimates and judgments, internal control updates, unresolved issues between management and the external auditor, and whistleblower complaints reviewing our internal controls over financial reporting under the Sarbanes-Oxley Act compliance External auditor overseeing the relationship, reports, qualifications, independence and performance of the external auditors and audit services by other registered public accounting firms Pembina has engaged overseeing and recommending the audit plan and related fees Internal audit overseeing the internal audit function, including the review of the internal audit function, approval of the internal audit plan, review of internal audit performance, ensure there are no unjustified restrictions and review/concur in the appointment/dismissal of the Head of Internal Audit, and meet separately with the Head of Internal Audit to discuss certain matters Financial risk management discussing governance guidelines and policies for risk assessment and management of areas outlined in the audit committee charter developing or overseeing the development of these guidelines and policies